debops/debops/doc/using-the-custom-scripts.rst

 ^^^^^^^^^^^^^

-Updates the playbooks and roles relative to where you run it, if none are found then it will update them in their default installed location.
+Updates the playbooks and roles relative to where you run it, if none are found then it will update them at their default location.

 ****